Reviews You Can Rely On

 Credit: Blake Patterson

-Are you looking to go out into the powder, trees, and steeps, while making large carving turns?
-Then a Directional Board shape may be your prime option.
-Directional Snowboards are built with differently shaped tips and tails.
-The tip (or nose) is often larger in width and softer in flex while the tail is smaller in shape, and width, and much stiffer in flex.
-That tech creates a more stable snowboard that will hold better through higher speeds and carves while still allowing for float and glide due to the bigger nose.
+• Directional: Directional Snowboards are built with differently shaped tips and tails.
+The tip is often wider and softer, while the tail is narrower, and much stiffer.
+The overall effect is a more stable snowboard that holds better at higher speeds and in carves.
 Directional Board Shapes are a stunning choice if you're searching for those steeper and deeper powder days, or if you want a board with more power and stability while carving around the mountain.

 snowboard - a volume-shifted snowboard can be seen by its wider footprint...